Mapping Scientific Literature with Large Language Models and Topic Modeling: Related Works

-Addressing the gap in representing and understanding fields like engineering could benefit from novel analytical approaches.
-Recent advancements in GenAI, especially LLMs, offer capable new tools for accessing and synthesizing scientific knowledge \cite{markowitz_from-complexity_2024,zhang_scientific-large_2025}.
+Recent advancements in generative artificial intelligence (GenAI), especially LLMs, offer capable new tools for accessing and synthesizing scientific knowledge \cite{markowitz_from-complexity_2024,zhang_scientific-large_2025}.
 These models can process and analyze vast amounts of text, making them valuable for assisting literature reviews, extracting findings, and generating hypotheses across disciplines \cite{thapa_chatgpt-bard_2023}.
 Derivative transformer models, such as those in the Generative Pretrained Transformer (GPT) family, excel in understanding and generating human language, with wide-ranging applications in summarization, translation, and beyond \cite{petroșanu_tracing-the_2023}.
 The potential for these tools to revolutionize science communication and accessibility is immense, offering a promising future for the field.

-In practice, GenAI’s application to scientific literature has primarily concentrated on a specific challenge: improving public accessibility through lay summarization \cite{shyr_leveraging-artificial_2024}.
+In practice, GenAI's application to scientific literature has primarily concentrated on a specific challenge: improving public accessibility through lay summarization \cite{shyr_leveraging-artificial_2024}.
 Initiatives like Paper Plain and numerous studies have demonstrated that LLMs can effectively simplify complex texts to enhance user comprehension and engagement \cite{markowitz_from-complexity_2024, guo_automated-lay_2021, august_paper-plain_2023}.
 This work is valuable and has established a strong precedent for using AI to bridge the gap between scientists and the public.
 However, this prevailing focus on summarization has left the deeper analytical capabilities of these models for meta-research largely underexplored, presenting an intriguing area for additional investigation.